NJUyued/PRG4SSL-MNAR/README.md

 # PRG4SSL-MNAR
-Evaluation code for NeruIPS 2022 Submission: **Pseudo-Rectifying Guidance for Semi-supervised Learning with Non-Random Missing Labels (ID: 2831)**.
+Evaluation code for ICCV 2023 Submission: **Class Transition Tracking Based Pseudo-Rectifying Guidance for Semi-supervised Learning with Non-random Missing Labels (ID: 11691)**.
 Model weights are available now and other source code will be released upon paper acceptance.
 ## Evaluation
 For evaluation, run
 ```